nworku00/clean-and-green/readme.md

 # Healthy Household API
-API for helathy household alternatives to chemichal clearnes,detergents,and lotions.
+API for healthy household alternatives to chemical cleaners,detergents,and lotions.

 ## Build and Run command